Collin Oliver

-Collin Oliver (born September 23, 2002) is an American football defensive end who currently plays for the Oklahoma State Cowboys.
+Collin Oliver (born September 23, 2002) is an American professional football defensive end for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys and was selected by the Packers in the fifth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Oliver grew up in Oklahoma City, Oklahoma and attended Edmond Santa Fe High School.
 He had 66 tackles with 17 tackles for loss, four sacks as a senior.
 Oliver was rated a four-star recruit and committed to play college football at Oklahoma State over offers from Georgia, Arkansas, Oregon, and Oklahoma.

 College career

 Oliver was named a starter at defensive end going into his freshman season at Oklahoma State.
-Oliver was named the Big 12 Conference Defensive Freshman of the Year and second team All-Big 12 after finishing the season with 29 tackles, 15.5 tackles for loss, and 11.5 sacks.
+Oliver was named the Big 12 Conference Defensive Freshman of the Year and second team All-Big 12 after finishing the season with 29 tackles, 15.5 tackles for loss, and 11.5 sacks, including the winning sack to win the 2021 edition of the Bedlam Rivalry against a top 10 Oklahoma Sooners team.
 He entered his sophomore season on the watchlist for the Bronko Nagurski Trophy.

+Professional career

+Oliver was selected by the Green Bay Packers with the 159th overall pick in the fifth round of the 2025 NFL draft.
+On May 2, 2025, he signed his rookie contract with the Packers.
+In August 2025, he was placed on reserve/physically unable to perform.